-- The full extent of the pattern would only be discernable from aircraft, not from the ground. - The pattern is really a series of monocultures, and unnatural. - Replacement planting would have to be with the same species, irrespective of their survivability. - Native species naturally spreading into the pattern would have to be regarded as weeds. - The pattern would commit OGNZL to the same rehabilitation process on the crest of TSF2, when other outcomes may be more desirable or cost-effective.
+- The full extent of the pattern would only be discernable from aircraft, not from the ground - The pattern is really a series of monocultures, and unnatural - Replacement planting would have to be with the same species, irrespective of their survivability - Native species naturally spreading into the pattern would have to be regarded as weeds - The pattern would commit OGNZL to the same rehabilitation process on the crest of TSF2, when other outcomes may be more desirable or cost-effective.

-Planting of native species on the TSF embankments is now a more natural species-mix, retaining options for alternative revegetation techniques.
+Infill planting in the existing kete patterns is completed using different species to the original species planted to encourage species diversity.
+New planting of native species on the TSF embankments is now a more natural species-mix, retaining options for alternative revegetation techniques.